Wide choice of thesis topics

 Defining and securing your internship is primarily your own responsibility.
 However, the graduate internship coordinator can help you find a position and check that the work experience is relevant to your own study programme.
 Your internship is evaluated by both your field supervisor and your university supervisor.
 You can find a selection of current internships on the websites of the four main Chair Groups that contribute to the MSc Forest and Nature Conservation.
 Other links:

-- Research institute Alterra offers several relevant internships.
+- Research institute WENR offers several relevant internships.

 - Aiesec, the largest international student organization in the world, offers internships.

 You may qualify for an exemption for the internship if you have 3 years relevant work experience or 5 years of general work experience gained after completing your BSc degree.
-You can indicate this on the application form when applying for the master's Forest and Nature Conservancy, providing a description of the nature and duration of your work experience.
-But it is also possible to request an exemption during your study.
+You can talk about this option with your study advisor.
+The examining board will judge requests for exemptions.